 > smol main.s codegen --workers 1 ββββββββββ 7/7 files 26ms compile --back gcc --runtime std/runtime/auto.h 139ms running tests/unit/tutorial/hello πΉ https://github.com/maniospas/smol πΉ single threaded Hello world!

 The last two bullet points come from running the program.
-These are printed by the language's default runtime, that is, the instructions embedded in the generated executable of how to work together with the operating system.
-The default runtime prints a link to the language's repository so that you can report bugs (and add a star!) and then automatically selects whether the application should be a single-threaded or multi-threaded one.
+They are printed by the language's default runtime, that is, the instructions embedded in the generated executable for working with the operating system.
+The default runtime prints a link to the language's repository so that you can report bugs (and add a star!) and then automatically selects whether the application should be single-threaded or multi-threaded.

 A quick preview on the source code of our first program: @include std.core